tsileo/bakthat/docs/bakmanager_integration.rst

     [...]

-Now when you want to monitor backups, you have to specify the periodic backup key with the **-k/--key** parameter, for example:
+Now when you want to monitor/setup periodic backups, just define a periodic backup key (the identifier of the backups) with the **-k/--key** parameter:

-    $ bakthat backup mysqlbakdir -k sql
+    $ bakthat backup mysqlbakdir -k sqldb1

-That's it, now you can check backups on your `BakManager <https://bakmanager.io>`_ account.
+That's it, now you can check backups on your `BakManager <https://bakmanager.io>`_ account and define the interval between each backups.

 .. note::